-navigation of national, regional, and local interests through the engagement of a broad set of public and private stakeholders.
-The North American electricity system is heterogeneous; operations and planning primarily take place through regional entities, and every part of the system has evolved with different characteristics and structures.
-This leads to complex and asymmetrical jurisdictions and regulations, as well as cases in which international, cross-border coordination is sometimes greater than subregional coordination within a specific country.
-U.S.-Canadian integration is often greater than between Canadian provinces.
+The North American electricity system is heterogeneous; operations and planning primarily take place through regional entities, and every part of the system has evolved with different characteristics and structures.6 This leads to complex and asymmetrical jurisdictions and regulations, as well as cases in which international, cross-border coordination is sometimes greater than subregional coordination within a specific country.
+U.S.-Canadian integration is often greater than between Canadian provinces.7

-A subregional lens is necessary to understand the many varying contexts of integration between Canada and the U.S. Pacific Northwest, Midwest, and Northeast Regions, as well Mexico and the southern border region with Arizona, California, New Mexico, and Texas.
-These contexts include different levels of integration that range from physical, asynchronous interconnections geared towards emergency trade (such as in the Electric Reliability Council of Texas (ERCOT)-Mexico cross-border interactions), to extensive, synchronous interconnections that enable Canadian cross-border participation in U.S. competitive electricity markets (such as in the Manitoba Hydro-Midcontinent Independent System Operator [ISO]).
-Because of this diversity, there are additional opportunities for enhanced integration that should be examined in order to bring maximum benefit for the greatest number of stakeholders at a minimum cost.
+A subregional lens is necessary to understand the contextual variety of the integration and interconnections between Canada and the U.S. Pacific Northwest, Midwest, and Northeast regions, as well Mexico and the southern border region with Arizona, California, New Mexico, and Texas.
+These different levels of integration range from physical, asynchronous interconnections geared toward emergency trade (such as in the Electric Reliability Council of Texas [ERCOT]-Mexico cross-border interactions) to extensive, synchronous interconnections that enable Canadian cross-border participation in U.S. competitive electricity markets (e.g., the Manitoba Hydro-Midcontinent Independent System Operator [ISO]).
+Because of this diversity, there are additional opportunities for enhanced integration that should be examined to maximize the benefits for the largest number of stakeholders for the least cost.

-For example, additional cross-border transmission infrastructure with Canada has been projected to lead to lower overall system costs in U.S. border regions, and it could enhance reliability, backstop variable renewable energy development, and enable lower overall emissions of U.S. power consumption.
-Greater cross-border planning of transmission and operations between the United States and Mexico could maximize efficiencies for commercial opportunities for U.S. generators to sell into a higher-priced market, while lowering the electricity costs paid by industrial consumers in Mexico.
-Additional trading in electricity between Mexico and the United States could have further impacts, including possibly on long-term price stability and other market factors, which will need to be further analyzed.
-Coordination of the United States' and Mexico's clean energy incentives and programs, such as Clean Energy Certificates, could lead to additional opportunities for clean energy research, development, and deployment, as well as reductions in carbon emissions.
+Additional cross-border transmission infrastructure with Canada, for example, is projected to lead to lower overall system costs in U.S. border regions, and it could enhance reliability, backstop variable renewable energy development, and enable lower overall emissions of U.S. power consumption.^{8,9} Greater cross-border planning of transmission and operations between the United States and Mexico could maximize efficiencies for commercial opportunities for U.S. generators to sell into a higher-priced market, while lowering the electricity costs paid by industrial consumers in Mexico.^{10,11} Additional electricity trading between Mexico and the United States could enhance long-term price stability and have impacts on other market factors.
+Coordination of the United States' and Mexico's clean energy incentives and programs, such as clean energy certificates, could lead to additional opportunities for clean energy research, development, and deployment, as well as reductions in carbon emissions.12

 The barriers to deepening integration are also regionally nuanced.
-Increasing cross-border integration, and especially increasing cross-border trade, raises important questions regarding the economic impacts of enhanced integration on domestic power generators and jobs; the reliability of power supply; the environment; costs for consumers; and increased reliance on international sources of power.
-In most border regions, increasing electricity flows would require the construction of additional transmission infrastructure (see Figure 6-1) since current lines between the United States and Canada are operating at or near capacity, and the connections between the United States and Mexico tend to have low capacity.
+Increasing cross-border integration, especially increasing cross-border trade, raises important questions about the economic impacts of enhanced integration on domestic power generators and jobs; the reliability of power supply; the environment; costs for consumers; and increased reliance on international sources of power.
+In most border regions, increasing electricity flows would require the construction of additional transmission infrastructure (Figure 6-1) since current lines between the United States and Canada are operating at or near capacity, and the connections between the United States and Mexico tend to have low capacity.
 Developers of new infrastructure will need to strategically align planning across borders in order to overcome opposition.

 Figure 6-1.
-Transmission Capacity and Electricity Trade across Major Interconnections (June 2015-May 2016)
+Transmission Capacity and Electricity Trade across Major Interconnections, June 2015-May 2016

-Blue lines show hourly export data from Canada and Mexico to the United States in negative megawatthours (MWh); red lines indicate maximum export capacity, recorded hourly from June 9, 2015 to May 19, 2016.
-As the blue lines reach the red limit of maximum capacity, transmission in that region is full and cannot be expanded on current lines.
-The proximity of hourly export flows to the maximum export capacity suggests that transmission lines are often fully utilized, especially in the U.S. Northeast.
+Blue lines show hourly export data from Canada and Mexico to the United States in negative megawatt-hours; orange lines indicate maximum export capacity, recorded hourly from June 9, 2015, to May 19, 2016.
+As the blue lines reach the orange limit of maximum capacity, transmission in that region is full and cannot be expanded on current lines.
+The proximity of hourly export flows to the maximum export capacity suggests that transmission lines are often fully utilized, especially in the northeastern United States.
 Flat-lined regions in Hydro Quebec figures are attributed to maintenance outages.